A Multiform Reception of the Shahnama as reflected in the Bâysonghori Preface

 Riyahi, Mohammad Amin.
 Sar-Chashma-ha-ye Ferdowsi Shenasi (Tehran, 1993) 364–418.

 Saussure, Ferdinand de.
 1916.
 Cours de linguistique générale.
 Critical ed.
 1972 by T. de Mauro.
 (Paris, 1916; critical ed.
 1972 by Tullio de Mauro.

-These video recordings were originally shown at an international conference held at Baku, 27-28 November 2015.
+The video recording of this presentation was originally shown at an international conference held at Baku, 27-28 November 2015.
 The title of the conference was Müqayisəli ədəbiyyat və mədəniyyət: Ədəbiyyatın və mədəniyyətin başlanğıc meyarları, Comparative Literature and Culture: Starting points of national literature and culture.
-Special thanks go to Rahilya Geybullayeva and Sevinj Bakhyshova for making it possible for Gregory Nagy and Olga Davidson to post the video recordings in Classical Inquiries.
+Special thanks go to Rahilya Geybullayeva and Sevinj Bakhyshova for making it possible for Gregory Nagy and Olga Davidson to post their video recordings in Classical Inquiries.

 Thanks go also to Claudia Filos for her expert videography.